-Those who have been following closely innovations and investment in country that has thrown the horror of genocide behind itself, know that it isn’t really surprising that Rwanda, a country of 13,353,740 according to worldometers.info, has brilliant investment policies in place so that investors get value from their money.
+Those who have been following closely innovations and investments in a country that has thrown the horror of genocide behind itself, know that it isn’t really surprising that Rwanda, a country of 13,353,740 according to worldometers.info, has brilliant investment policies in place so that investors get value from their money.

-One of the things that Rwanda does better than his neighbours is the fact that it exempts newly formed small and medium-size enterprises from paying the trading license tax for their first two years of operation Plus it also makes it easier to register their business.
+One of the things that Rwanda does better than its neighbours is the fact that it exempts newly formed small and medium-sized enterprises from paying the trading license tax for their first two years of operation Plus it also makes it easier to register their business.

 Ranked number 3 in Africa and 53 in the global ranking, Morocco takes the business interest of foreign investors seriously.

 With a literacy rate of 81.54% , Kenya didn’t only generate $5.792 billion from exports in 2017, but also maintains key indicators of ease of doing business

 No wonder companies like NIC securities Limited, Apex Africa Capital Ltd and Dyer and Blair among others are doing well in the East African country.